 The entire process of making an API call is asynchronous.
 Even though the user clicks a button now, they won't get a result back until later even if the call only takes a fraction of a second to process.

 It should be clear why API calls need to be asynchronous.
 It takes time to make a request and receive a response — and we don't want the user's browser to freeze up when that happens.
 That also means that the code itself is asynchronous as well so we need to handle it with special code to ensure that we don't handle API requests until after they are complete.

 There are several different kinds of API requests.
 The most common are GET and POST requests.
 A GET request gets information.
 For instance, if we wanted to display all tweets mentioning the @Epicodus Twitter account, we could send the Twitter API a request asking for this information.
 The Twitter API will respond with a list of tweets mentioning @Epicodus.

-In our first example earlier, the news application will make a POST request because information needs to be added to Twitter's server.
-The news application isn't asking to receive some information - it's asking for something to be changed.
+In our earlier Twitter API example when we posted the news article to our Twitter feed, the news application makes a POST request because information needs to be added to Twitter's server.
+The news application isn't asking to receive some information — it's asking for something to be changed.

-We will be focused on making GET requests this week.
+We will be focused on making GET requests in this section.
 Only GET requests will be required for this section's independent project.
-If you will be continuing on to a backend language such as Ruby or C#, you will be learning a lot more about different kinds of requests then.
+When you study a backend language such as Ruby or C#, you will learn about making other kinds of requests, like POST requests.